ReimKuos/tiralab/documentation/reports/week 4 report.md

 # Report week 3

-Time used was approximately 11 hours
+Time used was approximately 7 hours

 ## What did I do?

  - Create a data structure Queue
+ - Updated midi reading and creation functions to make it easier to implement note length and other note attributes in the future
+ - Started testing file which currently is pretty empty

 ## Unclear things

- - Nothing at the moment, help will be asked if something comes up
+ - Is there an effective/reasonable way to implement "dict" in python

 ## Next week

- - Implementing note length variation to the algorithm
+ - Implementing note length variation to the algorithm (this won't be hard to implement for the improved reading and writing functions)
-    - maby also using it to play multiple notes at the same time (midi-file makes these thing connected)
- - creating linked tree/list to replace strings in the training algorithm/reading
+ - creating a linked list to replace strings
- - Implementing testing for most things where it currenctly is missing
- - documentation for week 4
+ - other required documentation/improving the exsistings ones

  ## Test coverage